A new year

 As believers who face many of these questions in our lives we must do as the psalmist did when he said...."
 I have trusted in thy mercy; my heart shall rejoice in thy salvation.
 I will sing unto the Lord, because he hath dealt bountifully with me." {Psalm 13:5,6}

-In conclusion then, regardless of circumstance we must trust, rejoice and sing!
-And this is precisely what the author did here.
+Regardless of circumstance we must trust, rejoice and sing!